docsforadobe/after-effects-scripting-guide/docs/layer/lightlayer.md

 !!! note
     `LightLayer.lightSource` was added in After Effects 24.3, but allowed only HDR and EXR layers as sources.

-    In After Effects (Beta) 25.2.0.098, it was updated to allow any 2D layer type as a source.
+    In After Effects 25.2, it was updated to allow any 2D layer type as a source.

 #### Description